Global Site Navigation (use tab and down arrow)

 Practicum availability and preferences

-Your practicum placements will be self-arranged, in consultation with mentor educator and principal, and faculty representative.
+Practicum placement is required for teacher certification.
+Practicum placements are designed to be self-arranged, in consultation with host educator and principal, and degree coordinator.

 Tuition